bryant1410/Angular/README.md

 for an example of how to organise your application and what each directory is used for.**

+##Module Declaration
+Modules should be declared using the global `angular` variable like so:

+    // app module
+    angular.module('demo', [
+                   'demo.features.login'
+    ]);

+    // sub-module
+    angular.module('demo.features.login');

+- No additional globabl variables are required
+- Your can access your modules from everywhere
+- Modules can be placed into different files
+- You can use the function-form of `use strict`;

 ##Dependency Injection
 See: http://docs.angularjs.org/guide/dev_guide.services.managing_dependencies